 New Zealand’s most recognised butterfly

-The monarch is recognisable for two reasons – its main habitat is urban and suburban gardens and it’s our largest common butterfly.
-We welcome monarchs into our gardens by planting their larval food – milkweed species such as swan plants – and enjoy watching their amazing journey through metamorphosis.
-Monarchs are more sensitive to cold than our endemic butterflies.
+The monarch is recognisable for two reasons – its main habitat2 is urban and suburban gardens and it’s our largest common butterfly.
+We welcome monarchs into our gardens by planting their larval3 food – milkweed species4 such as swan plants – and enjoy watching their amazing journey through metamorphosis5.
+Monarchs are more sensitive to cold than our endemic6 butterflies.
 They do not survive the harsh winters, so are less common in the far south.

 The monarch’s life cycle